6 Oklahoma Cannabis Laws You Must Know

 The regulatory body for Oklahoma's medical marijuana industry is the Oklahoma Medical Marijuana Authority (OMMA).

-Oklahoma patients are allowed to have up to 3 ounces of marijuana on their person and up to 8 ounces in their residence.
+Oklahoma patients are allowed up to 3 ounces of marijuana on their person.
+Medical marijuana patients may possess up to 8 ounces in their residence.

-Starting in 2021, Oklahoma dispensaries use Metrc as their state track-and-trace system.
+Oklahoma dispensaries will use Metrc as their state track-and-trace system, pending implementation.